Inspiring the Next Generation of Youth & Technology

 Prizes That You Can Win

-1st Place Overall: Courtesy of the Oakville Community Foundation, the winning team will receive a $15,000 grant!
-The winners will receive this money via a summer contract to launch their own technology business.
+1st Place Overall: Courtesy of the Oakville Community Foundation, the winning team will receive a $15,000 contract via their charity partner!
+The OCF will make a donation to team’s charity partner and the charity will award the money to the team via contract to launch the product in real life!

 Runner-up prizes will be announced as the date approaches!